TalhaAsjad/Ecommerce-store/README.md

 # Ecommerce-store

-This is a mini project built in core php and code igniter (php framework).
+This is a mini ecommerce store project built in core php and code igniter (php framework).